Microscopic theory of a Janus motor in a non-equilibrium fluid: Surface hydrodynamics and boundary conditions: Boundary conditions

 \subsection{Solution of the Janus system with uniform interactions}

-The boundary conditions in Eqs.~(\ref{eq:momentum-parallel-BC-3}) and (\ref{eq:species-BC}) have forms similar to those in Eqs.~(15) and (16) of Ref.~[\onlinecite{GK18a}], and are structurally identical if the velocity-dependent term in Eq.~(\ref{eq:species-BC}), which is higher order in the P\'eclet number, is neglected.
+The boundary conditions in Eqs.~(\ref{eq:momentum-parallel-BC-3}) and (\ref{eq:species-BC}) have forms that are similar to those in Eqs.~(15) and (16) of Ref.~[\onlinecite{GK18a}], and are structurally identical if the velocity-dependent term in Eq.~(\ref{eq:species-BC}), which is higher order in the P\'eclet number, is neglected.
 The additional coupling term involving $L_{vv}^g$ in Eq.~(\ref{eq:momentum-parallel-BC-3}) adds a correction to the fluid viscosity without changing the form of the boundary conditions.
-In this circumstance, we may directly use the methods in that paper to solve the fluid Navier-Stokes equations subject to the boundary conditions to determine friction and diffusiophoretic force that appear in the equation of motion for the colloid average velocity:
+In this circumstance, we may directly use the induced force methods\cite{BM74} to solve the fluid Navier-Stokes equations subject to the boundary conditions to determine friction and diffusiophoretic force that appear in the equation of motion for the colloid average velocity:

 where the translational friction coefficient is

 and the diffusiophoretic force is

 where $b=(\eta - \beta L^g_{vv})/\lambda_s$ and the overline denotes an average over the sphere's surface.
 The correlation function expressions for the slip coefficient $\beta L^s_{vv}=\lambda_s$, the diffusiophoretic coupling $\beta L^d_{v \gamma}$ and $\beta L_{vv}^g$, are given in Eqs.~(\ref{eq:slip-coef}), (\ref{eq:diffuso0vgam}), and (\ref{eq:Lg-definition}), respectively.